gradle/gradle/subprojects/docs/src/docs/release/notes.md

     }

 This causes each report to be added as a [nested input](userguide/more_about_tasks.html#sec:task_input_nested_inputs) with the key as a name.
-For example, the output directory of the Findbugs html report is added as `reports.html.destination` by the above declaration.
+For example, the output directory of the FindBugs html report is added as `reports.html.destination` by the above declaration.

+When annotating an iterable with [`@Nested`](javadoc/org/gradle/api/tasks/Nested.html), Gradle already treats each element as a separate nested input.
+In addition, if the element implements `Named`, the `name` is now used as property name.
+This allows for declaring nice names when adding `CommandLineArgumentProviders`, as for example done by [`JacocoAgent`](https://github.com/gradle/gradle/blob/1c6fa2d1fa794456d48a5268f6c2dfb85ff30cbf/subprojects/jacoco/src/main/java/org/gradle/testing/jacoco/plugins/JacocoPluginExtension.java#L139-L163).

 ## Promoted features